Microsoft Defender for Office 365 in Microsoft Defender XDR

 - Enhanced experience for quickly identifying and using actionable information in the reports.

-You can access Threat analytics either from the upper left navigation bar in Microsoft 365 Defender, or from a dedicated dashboard card that shows the top threats for your organization.
+You can access Threat analytics either from the upper left navigation bar in Microsoft Defender XDR, or from a dedicated dashboard card that shows the top threats for your organization.

 Learn more about how to track and respond to emerging threats with threat analytics.